jcordry/dotfiles/README.md

 This is an attempt at creating a repository for my dotfiles.
-I intend to use it to store and maintain my vimrc, Vim (pluggins), bashrc, profile, bash_aliases, bash_functions and perhaps a few others at a later stage (Emacs, zsh, tmux, mutt, input).
-This now includes:
+I intend to use it to store and maintain my vimrc, Vim (pluggins), bashrc, profile, bash_aliases, bash_functions and perhaps a few others at a later stage (Emacs, zsh).
+This now
+includes:

 - A vimrc/vim with vim plugins as submodules using Pathogen/Vundle.
 - A suite of bash configuration files.